Business process automation: benefits and how to start

 - Payroll processing: Automates wage calculations and taxes and makes timely payments.

 - Customer support: Uses AI chatbots to handle routine inquiries, improving response times.
-In fact, one study found that when customer support agents used an AI conversational tool, their productivity was boosted by 14%.
+One study found that an AI conversational tool boosted customer support agent productivity by 14%.

 Ways to identify processes to automate